5apps/trufflepig/README.md

 [![Build Status](https://secure.travis-ci.org/5apps/trufflepig.png?branch=master)](http://travis-ci.org/5apps/trufflepig)

 Scans files and directories for scrummy truffles.
+And by truffles, we mean shiny new features of HTML5, JavaScript APIs, CSS3, and friends.
+Obviously.

 ## License